 Those who have a knack for history and love to explore historically rich places will simply love Chapora Fort, Goa.
 This place is not just all about the glorious past, as some of the blockbuster Bollywood movies also have been shot here.
 One such example is Dil Chahta Hai which was critically loved for its phenomenal storyline and performances by the actors.
 And obviously, the scenic backdrops of Goa and yes Chapora Fort too also had a vital part in the visuals.

 Located by the Chapora River, this fort is a wonderful travel spot with some really amazing natural spectacles to witness.
 Although it is in ruins now, the scenic views which one can see here are really worth spending the time with your family and friends alike.

 And across the Chapora river, the Hindu ruler of the Pernem, who was one of the sworn enemies of the Portuguese, successfully held the fort for two years after it fell to the hands of Marathas in 1719.
-Seeing this, the Portuguese, made the significant repairs in the fort by adding many features bastions and tunnels.
+Seeing this, the Portuguese, made significant repairs to the fort by adding many features bastions, and tunnels.
 All these efforts had only one objective; to strengthen the grip of Portuguese rule here.
 By 1741, they were able to regain the fort in full control.

 By Air.
 The nearest airport is Dabolim Airport in Goa.
 Kochi is one of the major cities in western India.
 Undoubtedly Goa is connected with other cities.
 It is 31 miles away from the beach.